atulkumar2/cypress-basic/README.md

-# cypress
+# Cypress basic
 Basic nodejs code for Cypress (No useful tests, Just structure)

 Make sure to have node installed using nvm from https://github.com/nvm-sh/nvm

-Clone it and do as below to install it
+Clone repo and do as below to install it

 - npm install